anasahmedde/anasahmedde/README.md

 # Hi there, I'm Anas Ahmed 👋

-**Software Engineer (ML/Cloud)** with 5+ years of industry experience, specializing in building production ML systems—from autonomous robots using ROS and SLAM to real-time object detection deployed in live retail environments.
+**Software Engineer (ML/Cloud)** with 5+ years of industry experience, specializing in building production ML systems from autonomous robots using ROS and SLAM to real-time object detection deployed in live retail environments.

 ---